jarvisx17/EPO/README.md

 ## Project Description

-In the field of intellectual property and patent law, it is crucial to determine whether a patent claim is relevant to prior art and to identify citations that support or challenge the novelty and uniqueness of a given patent.
+In the field of intellectual property and patent law, it is crucial to determine whether a patent claim is relevant to the prior art and to identify citations that support or challenge the novelty and uniqueness of a given patent.
 Manual review of patents and their associated claims can be time-consuming and error-prone.
 This project leverages natural language processing techniques and BERT, a state-of-the-art language model, to automate and improve this process.

 ### Key Features